workanator/wrustlr/README.md

 # Wrustlr #

-Web Rust Layer is the web server written in Rust and for Rust.
+Web Rust Layer is the net/web server written in Rust and for Rust.

 ## Building ##